jfouret/ispawn/docs/source/usage.rst

 Access to the RStudio service can be restricted to members of a specific system group.

-*   By default, only the user who runs the ``ispawn run`` command can access the RStudio instance within the container.
+*   By default, only the user who runs the ``ispawn run`` command can access the RStudio instance within the spawn.
 *   Use the ``--group <group_name>`` option with ``ispawn run`` to specify a group whose members should be granted access.
-*   Users attempting to log in to RStudio must belong to this group *within the container's environment*.
+*   Users attempting to log in to RStudio must belong to this group *within the spawn's environment*.
 This often mirrors the host system's groups if user IDs are mapped correctly.

 Example restricting access to the ``data-scientists`` group: